bertonfederico/mri_compressive_sensing/_2_mri_reconstruction/README.md

 The ADMM algorithm with Total Variation regularization differs from the previous one in the regularization step.
 Whereas with Wavelet we penalize high-frequency detail coefficients, favoring a sparse representation of structures at multiple scales, TV penalizes the variation of adjacent pixel values, favoring uniform shading.

 TV regularization thus minimizes the energy associated with rapid changes in an image.
-This energy, for an image $ x(h, v) $, is defined as:
+This energy, for an image $x(h, v)$, is defined as:

 $$
 E_{\text{TV}}(x(h, v)) = \int \sqrt{\left( \frac{\partial x}{\partial h} \right)^2 + \left( \frac{\partial x}{\partial v} \right)^2} \, dh \, dv
 $$

-The goal is to find an image $ x^* $ that minimizes $ E_{\text{TV}} $ but is also faithful to the original image.
+The goal is to find an image $x^*$ that minimizes $E_{\text{TV}}$ but is also faithful to the original image.
 This involves solving the optimization problem:

 $$
 x^* = \arg \min_x \left( \frac{1}{2} \| \text{mask} \cdot (\text{FFT2D}(x) - k) \|_2^2 + \lambda E_{\text{TV}}(x) \right)
 $$

-Since $ E_{\text{TV}} $ is nonlinear and complex, the problem is solved numerically by the gradient descent method.
+Since $E_{\text{TV}}$ is nonlinear and complex, the problem is solved numerically by the gradient descent method.
 The algorithm is then implemented iteratively in this way:
 - Calculation of the gradients in the vertical and horizontal directions, using finite differences as an estimate.
-- Combining the horizontal and vertical variations, adding a stability term $ \epsilon $ to make up for the case where the previously calculated differences are zero.
+- Combining the horizontal and vertical variations, adding a stability term $\epsilon$ to make up for the case where the previously calculated differences are zero.
 - Calculating the divergence, normalizing the gradients, and calculating the sum of the contributions in the two directions.
 - At each iteration, updating image pixels by moving in the direction opposite to the gradient.